amilious-ba/AmiliousProceduralTerrain/README.md

 ## How To Use

 This repository is a complete unity project.
-In the future, I may make this public and uploaded as an asset instead of an entire project.
+In the future, I will release this as a free asset on the asset store.
+This project is built using the odin inspector asset.
+The asset should be added to the project in order for it to work properly.

 ## What Is This For